Mad'House

 Their cover single, "Like a Prayer", was a #1 hit in Germany, The Netherlands, Austria and Ireland.

 History

 Mad'House was formed in the spring of 2002, inspired and influenced by the Internet mashup, "You Are Like a Prayer to Me" which featured Madonna and Black Legend.

 Their debut single, "Like a Prayer", sold many copies throughout Europe.
 Mad'House later made "Into the Groove" and "Holiday", two more Madonna cover-based singles.
 Intent on capitalizing on the Netherlands-based success of their debut "Like a Prayer" single, Mad'House eventually went on tour throughout Europe.

+"Like a Prayer" was a huge success in Europe as it reach #02 on Eurochart Hot 100 on 27 April 2002 despite still not having been released in all European markets by then.
+That same week it also reach #01 on European Dance Traxx (a chart that monitors the songs most played at European Dance Clubs) for the first week (despite still only being #45 on main European airplay showing mostly was played at Dance Clubs and not so much at the radios).
+It eventually peak #14 at European Airplay Chart but on Dance Traxx chart spent 6 non-consecutive weeks at #01 (and even more weeks at #02) being a huge Club hit in Europe.
+"Like a Prayer" even made it to 2002 Year End #07 on Eurochart Hot 100 Sales and #30 Top 50 Year End showing how big mainstream hit it end up being across Europe.

+The 2nd single "Holiday" despite not doing as good all over Europe still spent 2 weeks at #05 peak on European Dance Traxx Chart.

-On 3 September 2002 Mad'House released their debut and only studio album Absolutely Mad.
+On 12 July 2002 Mad'House debut their first and only studio album "Absolutely Mad" on European Top Albums at #12 - mostly fueld by the album debut at #03 in French Album Charts that week.

 In October 2002, Mad'House began touring but never went outside Europe.
 After their last concert, Buse Ünlü departed the group and retired from recording music, due to the early birth of her son, on 17 August the same year.
 Mad'House disbanded sometime in late 2002.